 What to Expect: HIV Testing

-An HIV test detects when a person is infected with the https://www.mass.gov/hiv, which causes acquired immunodeficiency syndrome (AIDS), the most advanced stage of HIV infection.
-While there is no cure for HIV, there are treatments available that can reduce the level of the virus in the bloodstream to undetectable levels.
+An HIV test detects when a person is infected with human immunodeficiency virus (HIV), which causes acquired immunodeficiency syndrome (AIDS), the most advanced stage of HIV infection.
+While there is no cure for HIV, there are treatments available that can help people live long, healthy lives and reduce the risk of passing it on to others.

 - Are you a man who is having sex with another man?

-- Have you injected drugs or shared needles, syringes, or other drug-injection equipment with other people?
+- Have you ever shared needles, syringes, or other injection drug equipment (for example, cookers) with others?

 It’s important to note that no HIV test can detect the virus immediately after infection.
-If you think you have been exposed to HIV in the last 72 hours, talk to your doctor or healthcare provider right away about PEP (post-exposure prophylaxis).
+If you think you have been exposed to HIV in the last 72 hours, talk to a health care provider right away about PEP (post-exposure prophylaxis).

-Since an HIV test requires a blood sample, you must visit your healthcare provider in person.
-Contact your healthcare provider’s office or local health clinic directly to make an appointment.
+Since an HIV test requires a blood sample, you must visit a health care provider in person.
+Contact a provider’s office or local health clinic directly to make an appointment.
+Health care providers don’t always recommend screening for older patients, but you know your sexual activity best.
+It’s important to get tested and know your status.

 Most health insurance plans cover HIV testing without a co-pay, so check with your health insurer to learn more.
 If you don’t have health insurance, some clinics and testing sites may offer free testing.